-I spent some time with a dictionary and a thesaurus gathering words that represent in English a variety of emotions and feelings, and I put those words in column categories that seemed similar and divided them into strong, medium, and light.
+I spent some time with a dictionary and a thesaurus gathering words for a list of emotions in English with an emphasis upon variety.
+I organized them in column categories and divided them into strong, medium, and light.
 Emotions aren’t all bad, you know.

 Happiness — Caring — Depression — Inadequacy — Fear — Confusion — Hurt — Anger — Loneliness — Remorse

 View Larger Vocabulary of Emotions PDF

 Of course I cannot list every word, but I hoped I could generate a comparably sized set in each category, so people in the helping professions, especially teachers of very young children, would be able to glance at a chart on the wall to scan for a word that might match what a child is feeling at the moment.
 I had four copies up in different places in the classroom.
 I used them frequently.

 Note that mad, sad, and angry are missing.